-Due to the problem in Hive 0.12 reported in JIRA HIVE-5230, Hive returns generic error messages for errors that occur during query execution when using asynchronous query execution.
-To find out the actual error message, you may turn off asynchronous query execution and execute the query again.
+Due to a problem in Hive 0.12.0 (see https://issues.apache.org/jira/browse/HIVE-5230), Hive returns generic error messages for errors that occur during query execution when using asynchronous query execution.
+To see the actual error message relevant to the problem, turn off asynchronous query execution and execute the query again.

-e) Select the Get Tables With Query checkbox to retrieve the names of tables in a particular database using the GET TABLES query when retrieving metadata from Hive Server 2.
+e.
+Select the Get Tables With Query check box to retrieve the names of tables in a particular database using the GET TABLES query when retrieving metadata from Hive Server 2.